semibreve/minim-demo/README.md

 These *must* be changed before you go into production.
 Set everything up according to [the configuration guide for Minim](https://github.com/semibreve/minim).

 ## Limitations
-I'm not a security researcher, don't rely on Minim to be secure out of the box and always perform your own penetration testing.
+Don't rely on Minim to be secure out of the box and always perform your own penetration testing.